 Report highlights.
 Commercial dog breeding facilities or “puppy mills” are defined by overcrowding and unsanitary conditions.
-This is primarily due to the overwhelming number of illegal mills as well as licensed mills that fail to follow state and/or federal animal cruelty laws.
+This is primarily due to the overwhelming number of illegal mills in addition to licensed mills that fail to abide legal regulations.

 - 70% of puppy mills operate illegally.

 - About half of puppies born in mills survive their first 12 weeks.

 - 10,000+ facilities, licensed and unlicensed, are actively producing.

 - 0ver a half-million dogs are kept solely for breeding purposes.

 - Up to 4.3 million puppies are born in mills every year.

 The true population of puppy mill dogs is unknown.
 Mill populations are in constant flux due to births, sales, deaths, etc. Additionally, the federal agency in charge of keeping those numbers – the U.S. Department of Agriculture (USDA) – stopped making them accessible to the public in 2017.